Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Problems in Quantitative Finance

-An interest rate model that falls under the HJM framework is the Extended-Vasicek model \cite{Green2015}, which allows for fitting of the initial term structure by allowing the long term mean reversion level to a function of time.
-In particular, it models of the dynamics of the short rate as such \cite{brigo2006}: \be dr_t = \alpha(\theta_t - r_t) dt + \sigma dW_t, \ee where $\theta_t$ is the long term mean of the short rates as a function of time, and $\alpha$ is the speed of mean-reversion.
+An interest rate model that falls under the HJM framework is the Extended-Vasicek model \cite{Green2015}, which allows for fitting of the initial term structure by allowing the long term mean reversion level to be a function of time.
+In particular, it models of the dynamics of the short rate as such \cite{brigo2006}: \be \dd r_t = \alpha(\theta_t - r_t) \dd t + \sigma \dd W_t, \ee where $\theta_t$ is the long term mean of the short rates as a function of time, and $\alpha$ is the speed of mean-reversion.